SchindlerLiang/VAE-for-Anomaly-Detection/LSTM_VAE_univariate/readme.md

 [reference2](https://github.com/twairball/keras_lstm_vae);
 [reference3](https://arxiv.org/pdf/1711.00614.pdf);

 The dataset used is the [MTSAD](https://github.com/jsonbruce/MTSAnomalyDetection).
 We use StandardScaler and MinMaxScaler to preprocess the initial data.
 Then we re-set the dataset to be 3_dimensional with time_steps of 6.
-For each sample, if one column is labeled as abnormal, then the corresponding 3_dimensional sample is labeled as ABNORMAL;
+For each sample, if one in the 6_timesteps is labeled as abnormal, then the corresponding 3_dimensional sample is labeled as ABNORMAL;

 In total, there are 1326 abnormal samples and 7419 normal samples.
 We randomly select 6000 normal samples as train dataset, 1419 normal samples and 1326 abnormal samples as test dataset.
 As a result, the abnormal samples constitute 48.3% of the test dataset.